6 things you should do for health and home this winter

 - Cold Weather Payment - made during periods of very cold weather, to help pay for extra heating costs.
 The average temperature where you live must be recorded or forecast below 0°C for seven days in a row.
 You may be eligible if you are getting Pension Credit, Income Support, Jobseeker’s Allowance or you receive Child Tax Credit that includes a disability element

 Warm Home Discount Scheme helps low-income and vulnerable households with energy costs.
 Participating energy companies will be providing a discount of £140 on the electricity bill of certain customers, as well as discounts to a broader group of low-income customers.

-5. Get on the Priority Services Register in case of power cuts
+5. Get on the Priority Services Register

 This is a free service provided by water and power suppliers for older and disabled people, or if you depend on electricity to keep medical or mobility equipment running.

 Remember to get your heating system checked regularly by qualified professionals, and if you have open fires make sure they are properly ventilated.
 You should have cooking and heating appliances that burn fossil fuels or wood serviced at least once a year, to reduce the risk of carbon monoxide poisoning.
 You may need to remind your landlord that they are legally obliged to have an annual gas safety check completed in the property.
 Fit an audible carbon monoxide alarm that meets European Standard EN50291 in any room that contains a gas or solid fuel burning appliance.